Status: Sailing, For Sale

 Although technically ineligible to participate, we raced anyways, and prepared the boat according to the regatta' rigid safety requirements.
 After carefully analyzing a troublesome and ever-changing forecast, we set off for Bermuda after delaying our start for 24 hours while 1/3 of the official fleet dropped out.
 We crossed the ocean water between Castle Hill and St. George's in 5 1/2 days.
 Neptune marked our passage with a light-air beat to the Stream, three days of pounding through waves in 20-25 knots with two reefs in the main and one in the jib, ending with a light air beat to the finish (and Neptune also kicking my dog).

-What's next for Abilyn?
-Perhaps the 2017 Bermuda 1-2 Yacht Race or even the Mini Transat.
+With Abilyn, we continue to accomplish our short-handed sailing goals and are happy to keep the party going.
+But we'd be equally happy seeing Abilyn help new owners achieve new goals.
 The possibilities are wide open for Abilyn's next owner.
-Contact Michael Beers at McMichael Yacht Brokers (firstname.lastname@example.org) if interested or simply chat with us by clicking on the bubble appearing at the bottom of the page.
+Contact Michael Beers at McMichael Yacht Brokers (email@example.com) if interested or simply chat with us by clicking on the bubble appearing at the bottom of the page.

 Designed by renowned naval architect, Groupe Finot, Abilyn descends from a pedigree of successful ocean racers.